OjasKale/Search-Project-Using-ElasticSearch-Spring-Boot-and-Swagger/README.md

 # Search-Project-Using-ElasticSearch-Spring-Boot-and-Swagger
 Search any property in large JSON files, Technologies used: Spring Boot, ElasticSearch, Swagger Steps to run this application:
+# Pre-requisites
+1. Elasticsearch 7.5.2
+2. Maven.
+3. Java8 and above.
+4. Spring Boot Version 2.2.4 and above.

+# Steps to run the application
 STEP 1.
 Download Elastic search (This is using elasticsearch 7.5.2) from https://www.elastic.co/downloads/elasticsearch Once download is completed unzip in desired folder.